datanav/docs/custom-data-transform.rst

       }
     }

-In order to help build these microservices the following template projects for common languages are provided.
+In addition to the information on :ref:`Microservices in Sesam <microservices_in_sesam>`, following microservice template projects for common languages are provided.

     - The `Python template <https://github.com/sesam-io/python-transform-template>`__.
 Requires Python 3 and uses the `Flask <http://flask.pocoo.org>`_ framework.